IBM/blockchainbean/README.md

 ```

 ## Step 6: Try it out!
+Now, we need to check our toolchain that we created in Step 2.
+Click on the `Delivery` stage.

-6. The pipeline should be triggered now.
+The pipeline should be triggered now.
 If it is not, simply go to it, and press the play button on the `Build` stage.

 Now, once the delivery pipline finishes, you will have a working Node.js Cloud Foundry instance.
 To find this, click on `IBM Cloud` in the top left corner to take you back to your applications.